faustomorales/qsl/README.md

     - `options`: A list of options that the user can select from -- each option has the following properties.
       - `name` [required]: The name for the option.
       - `displayName`: The displayed name for the option.
 Defaults to the same value as `name`.
+      - `shortcut`: A single-character that will be used as a keyboard shortcut for this option.
+If not set, `qsl` will try to generate one on-the-fly.
-  - `regions` [reuired]: The labeling configuration at the region-level for images and video frames.
+  - `regions` [required]: The labeling configuration at the region-level for images and video frames.
 It has no effect of `time-series` targets.
 It is a list of objects with the same structure as that of the `image` key.
 - `items` [required]: A list of items to label, each of which have the following properties.
   - `jsonpath`: The location in which to save labels.
 If neither this property nor the top-level `jsonpath` parameters are set, you must get the labels from `labeler.items`.
   - `type` [optional, default=`image`]: The type of the labeling target.
 The options are `image`, `video`, and `time-series`.